Lcchy/Eyesy_for_fates/README.md

-# EYESY_OS
+# EYESY_OS_fates

-The operating system for the EYESY video synthesizer device.
+The operating system for the EYESY video synthesizer device - remixed.

-The system contains three main components:

-* engines, generally a video engine takes audio, midi, and control messages as input and outputs video
-* pd, a Pd patch for controlling the video engine
-* web, a web based editor and file manager

-Multiple video engines are supported as long as they respond to the messages sent by the controller.
-The controller is a Pd patch that reads the hardware knobs and buttons, handles MIDI and LINK connections and fowards all this to the video engine as Open Sound Control messages.

-Other random commands are in the system folder and platform specific files and services are in the platforms folder.
-Eventually other platforms may be supported, but currently it is all designed to run on the Raspberry Pi based EYESY hardware.
+Adaptation of the Critter&Guitari Eyesy video synth in order to run it on Fates (or norns shield) as a Sidekick App.

+Installation :
+ - clone this repo into '~/sidekick/patches'
+ - run 'deploy.sh'

+Usage:
+ - connect a display to the first hdmi out
+ - boot up the fates
+ - select Eyesy in Sidekick and control the video output via the hardware buttons

+Rem: I haven't tested the web interface for mode editing, it probably doesn't work